simoc/mapyrus/docs/reference.md

 \texttt{log10(_n_)} | Returns the base 10 logarithm of _n_.
 \texttt{lower(_str_)} | Returns _str_ converted to lower case.
 \texttt{lpad(_str_, _len_, _pad_)} \texttt{lpad(_str_, _len_)} | Returns string _str_ left padded to length _len_ using characters from string _pad_.
 Spaces are used for padding if _pad_ is not given.
 String is truncated on the left if longer than length _len_.
 \texttt{match(_str_, _regex_)} | Returns the index in the string _str_, where the regular expression _regex_ is first matched.
 The index of the first character is 1.
 If the regular expression does not match _str_, then 0 is returned.
-The _Java API documentation_ \footnote{Available from \texttt{https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html}} describes the syntax of regular expressions.
+The [Java API documentation](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) describes the syntax of regular expressions.
 \texttt{max(_a_, _b_)} | Returns the larger of values _a_ and _b_.
 \texttt{min(_a_, _b_)} | Returns the smaller of values _a_ and _b_.
 \texttt{overlaps(_g1_, _g2_)} | If geometry _g1_ and geometry _g2_ are the same type and overlap then 1 is returned.
 Otherwise 0 is returned.
 This function requires the _JTS Topology Suite_.